mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 The design which allows choice of GDPs facilitates this.
 The process of building an identity as an individual or a family is shown in this families work on graphics.

 ADD TRANSCRIPT EXAMPLE FROM  -  2019-03-18-mi
 Mi - Oh thank you very much.
 I'm very proud.

 #### GDPs for Goal Setting and Prioritisation

 The following exchange between participants Fi and Ma shows GDPs being used to organise future activity.

+NOTE - This needs to be merged with the above - or a different take on it explored.

 Online version as table -  https://docs.google.com/document/d/1wLx8j9djYqJdZHwKJ09mmIDMYO7YqlMDhuHx2hiqpJI/edit